jennsomewhere/WanderlostandFound/_posts/2018-02-28-an-a-to-z-guide-to-maximizing-your-travel-dollars.md

 ---
 layout: post
 title: An A to Z Guide to Maximizing Your Travel Dollars
-description: >-
-  Don’t let an empty wallet stop you from dreaming big when it comes to your travel plans.
+description: Don’t let an empty wallet stop you from dreaming big when it comes to your travel plans.
 From accommodation to transportation to sight-seeing, there are a wide range of options out there for you to travel for little to no money of your own.
 (Yes, it is actually possible!)
 featured-image: /Images/maximizetraveldollars.jpg
+pin1: /Images/a-z-pin1.png
+pin2: /Images/a-z-longpin.png
+pin-descript: From accommodation to transportation to sight-seeing, there are a wide range of options out there for you to travel for little to no money of your own.
+(Yes, it is actually possible!)
 blog-menu: true
 sidebar: true
 comments: true